-Digestion of the soft tissue, leaving the hard parts only, is preferred when high-resolution morphometrics is required for reliable morphometric diagnosis.
-The soft tissue can be digested in a solution (approx. 1 μ I) of 75 mM Tris, 10 mM EDTA (ethylene diamine tetra-acetic acid), 5% SDS (sodium dodecyl sulphate) and 100 mg ml-1 proteinase K, pH 8.0.
+Digestion of the soft tissue, leaving the hard parts only, is recommended when high-resolution morphometrics is required for reliable morphometric diagnosis.
+The soft tissue can be digested in a solution (approx. 1 μl) of 75 mM Tris, 10 mM EDTA (ethylene diamine tetra-acetic acid), 5% SDS (sodium dodecyl sulphate) and 100 mg ml-1 proteinase K, pH 8.0.
 After adding the digestion solution, the reaction should be inspected in the microscope until completion and then ended by adding a stop solution (1:1 glycerol and 10% neutral buffered formalin).
-The procedure for digestion is described in detail in (7).
-Identification of G. salaris should be in accordance with references 3, 11, 12, 14, 23, 28.
+The procedure for digestion is described in detail in Harris et al., 1999.
+Identification of G. salaris should be in accordance with references: Cunningham et al., 2001; Malmberg, 1957;Malmberg, 1970; McHugh et al., 2000; Olstad et al., 2007b; Shinn et al., 2004.

-The size of the opisthaptoral hard parts in Gyrodactylus varies extensively with, for example, temperature, whereas shape is more stable (17, 18, 19).
-The capability of linear measurements to capture morphology might therefore not always be sufficient for reliable diagnosis (23).
+The size of the opisthaptoral hard parts in Gyrodactylus varies extensively with, for example, temperature, whereas shape is more stable (Mo, 1991a; Mo, 1991b; Mo, 1991c).
+The capability of linear measurements to capture morphology might therefore not always be sufficient for reliable diagnosis (Olstad et al., 2007b).

 Gyrodactylus salaris is morphologically similar to G. teuchis from brown trout, Atlantic salmon, and rainbow trout, and to G. thymalli from grayling (Figure 1).
 The species can be differentiated by trained morphologists on the basis of the shape of the marginal hook sickle.
-Gyrodactylus teuchis has a longer and more constantly curved sickle blade, while G. thymalli has a small angle on the shaft of the sickle (3, 14, 28).
+Gyrodactylus teuchis has a longer and more constantly curved sickle blade, while G. thymalli has a small angle on the shaft of the sickle (Cunningham et al., 2001; McHugh et al., 2000; Shinn et al., 2004).

-Figure 1.
+Fig. 1.
 Marginal hooks of (A) Gyrodactylus salaris, (B) G. teuchis and (C) G. thymalli.
-Drawings are modified after 3.
+Drawings are modified after Cunningham et al., 2001.